Ranked Robin:

 Ranked Robin Advantages:

-• Simple.
+- Simple.
 Ranked Robin allows voters to rank candidates however they like.
 All rankings are counted, and the candidate preferred over the most others wins.
 This makes Ranked Robin easy for voters and easy to understand conceptually.
-The fact that all rankings are always counted makes it significantly easier to tally and audit for election officials than Ranked Choice Voting, which requires waiting for all ballots to be collected before determining which ranks to count.
+The fact that all rankings are always counted makes it relatively easy to tally and audit.

-• Expressive.
-Allowing voters to give equal rankings helps voters express a more nuanced opinion and reduces cognitive load compared to Ranked Choice Voting.
-Additionally, voters will still be able to assign a rank to every candidate even if there are more candidates than available ranks on the ballot.
+- Expressive.
+Allowing voters to give equal rankings helps voters express more nuanced opinions and ensures voters can rank as many candidates as desired, even if there are more candidates than available ranks on the ballot.

-• Accurate.
-Ranked Robin is a type of Condorcet voting, a class of voting methods that always elect the most preferred candidate if one exists.
-Condorcet has become a key metric for measuring voting method accuracy for ranked methods.
-Peer review and other study consistently backs up claims made by Condorcet advocates.
-While there are several highly accurate Condorcet methods, statistical modeling has demonstrated that despite its relative simplicity, Ranked Robin’s accuracy is top tier.
+- Accurate.
+Ranked Robin always elect the most preferred candidate if one exists.
+This is the gold standard for measuring accuracy for ranked elections.
+Peer review and other studies consistently back up claims by advocates.
+Despite its relative simplicity, Ranked Robin’s accuracy is top tier, especially when paired with a robust tiebreaker.

-• Secure.
-Unlike Ranked Choice Voting, Ranked Robin is batch summable, allowing ballots and ballot data to be tallied and audited at the local level.
-This is a vital component of election security, especially in jurisdictions that run geographically-spread or high-profile elections.
+- Secure.
+Ranked Robin ballots can be tallied locally as they come in and ballots are batch summable.
+This is a vital component of election security, auditability, and election integrity especially in jurisdictions that run geographically-spread or high-profile elections.

-• No more primaries.
+- No primary needed.
 Ranked Robin is highly accurate even in races with a large number of candidates, which means that it can be used without a primary election if desired.
 This can save taxpayers, candidates, and voters the headaches and expense that comes with holding two separate elections each cycle.

 Ranked Robin Disadvantages:

-• A ranked ballot doesn't allow voters to express their level of support; a 2nd choice ranking could be almost as good as a voter’s favorite or almost as bad as their last choice.
-This also makes it less straight-forward to look at the election results see how much support a candidate had overall, especially compared to methods like STAR Voting and Approval Voting.
+- A ranked ballot doesn't allow voters to express their level of support; a 2nd choice ranking could be almost as good as a voter’s favorite or almost as bad as their last choice.
+This also makes it less straightforward to look at the election results and see how much support a candidate had overall compared to more granular methods like STAR Voting.

 The case for Ranked Robin:

-Ranked Robin is Condorcet voting designed with a focus on keeping it simple and transparent for the general public and keeping it practical for real world elections.
-Condorcet methods, originally invented in the 13th century, have long been a major interest of voting reform enthusiasts in part because of their consistency in delivering accurate results and resistance against strategic voting.
-However, a few factors have prevented the Condorcet movement from coalescing around a viable proposal.
-Now, with growing evidence of the many issues with Ranked Choice Voting, which has dominated voting reform for the last century, there is a renewed need for a ranked method that comprehensively addresses these concerns and can produce the great results voters demand.
+Ranked Robin is ranked voting with a focus on keeping it simple and transparent for the general public and keeping it practical for real world elections.
+Now, with growing evidence of the many issues with Ranked Choice Voting there is a renewed need for a ranked method that comprehensively addresses these concerns and can produce the great results voters demand.

 Ranked Robin is a viable upgrade that Ranked Choice Voting advocates can adopt without dramatically altering their pitch.
-Ranked Robin confidently delivers on the many claims often falsely made about Ranked Choice Voting while sticking with the ranked ballot they’re familiar with.
+Ranked Robin confidently delivers on the many claims often falsely made about Ranked Choice Voting while sticking with the familiar ranked ballot with.